 The chain is known for its honey wheat brown bread, which comes in a bread basket as an app before your meal.
-But if you're ordering a sandwich, you can ask for it to be made on the brown bread instead.
-This is an especially tasty swap for the club sandwich.
+But if you're ordering a sandwich, you can ask for it to be made on brown bread instead.
+(This is an especially tasty swap for the club sandwich.)

 You can DIY some menu items.

-The Cheesecake Factory lists recipes for some of its most popular menu items on its website, including the almond-crusted salmon salad, cajun jambalaya pasta, and warm crab and artichoke dip.
-Just no cheesecakes, unfortunately.
+The Cheesecake Factory lists recipes for some of the most popular menu items on its website, including the almond-crusted salmon salad, cajun jambalaya pasta, and warm crab and artichoke dip—just no cheesecakes, unfortunately.
+That said, you can try to recreate them at home.
 Oh, and that famous brown bread we mentioned earlier?
 You can buy it in stores, as well as the brand's ice cream, too.

 More content from Restaurants